rybo322/CS221-Group-Project/README.md

 * Dean Harris
 * Nathan Sanderson
 * Okiemute Daniel Ijatomi
-* Owen Garland
+* Owen Garland - owg1
-* Add your name here, I can only have the people in the FB chat at the moment!
+* Add your name + email here, I can only have the people in the FB chat at the moment!

 ##To Do
 Everything!